kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_10_jupyter_pyspark.md

 docker-compose exec spark env PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS='notebook --no-browser --port 8888 --ip 0.0.0.0 --allow-root' pyspark
 ```

 You will get the usual URL for Jupyter Notebook with 0.0.0.0 for the host / ip address.
-Since we will be connecting from Chrome o
+Since we will be connecting from Chrome on your laptop / desktop, you will need to change 0.0.0.0 with the ip address for your droplet.

+Open a Chrome browser window and past in the URL with modified ip address and the Jupyter Notebook should come up.

+You will notice that they directory structure ... tbd